 - Do not leave personal property unattended in public areas, such as the library, student center, and classrooms.
 It only takes a moment for someone to steal.

-- Do not carry more cash than you need and Carry your purse or backpack close to your body and keep a tight grip on it.
+- Do not carry more cash than you need and carry your purse or backpack close to your body and keep a tight grip on it.

-- Keep a list of your credit cards, identification cards and checking account numbers, so that if they are stolen or lost, you can provide the list of numbers to the police.
+- Keep a list of your credit cards, identification cards and checking account numbers, so that if they are stolen or lost, you can provide the list of numbers to law enforcement.
 Also keep a list of the phone numbers to your bank and credit card companies with which you do business, so that you can immediately notify them when your cards are lost or have been stolen.